Carthage/Carthage/README.md

 # Carthage

-A simple dependency manager for Cocoa.

-The goal of Carthage is straightforward: to resolve complex dependency graphs in the simplest way possible, without supplanting or duplicating the existing Cocoa toolchain.
-Carthage uses the normal Xcode tooling for building and linking, without modifying your project files or build settings.

-### Installation
+Carthage is intended to be the simplest way to add frameworks to your Cocoa application.

+The basic [workflow](#adding-frameworks-to-an-application) looks something like this:

+1. You create a [Cartfile][] that lists the frameworks you’d like to use in your project.
+1. You [run Carthage](#adding-frameworks-to-an-application), which retrieves and builds the latest version of each framework that satisfies the requirements you’ve given, while maintaining compatibility across all dependencies.
+1. You drag the built `.framework` binaries into your application’s Xcode project.

+In other words, Carthage is responsible for building your dependencies and providing you with binary frameworks.
+Meanwhile, you retain full control over your project structure and setup—at no point will Carthage modify your project files or your build settings.

+## Installing Carthage

+To install the `carthage` tool on your system, please download and run the `pkg` file for the latest  [release](https://github.com/Carthage/Carthage/releases), then follow the on-screen instructions.

-To install the `carthage` tool on your system, simply clone the repository and run `sudo make install`.
+If you’d like to run the latest development version (which may be highly unstable or incompatible), simply clone the `master` branch of the repository and run `sudo make install`.

-### Usage
+## Adding frameworks to an application

-Once you have Carthage [installed](#installation), set up your project:
+Once you have Carthage [installed](#installing-carthage), you can begin adding frameworks to your project:

-1. Create a [Cartfile](Documentation/Cartfile.md) that lists the dependencies of your project.
+1. Create a [Cartfile][] that lists the frameworks you’d like to use in your project.
 1. Run `carthage update`.
-This will clone and build all dependencies recursively.
+This will fetch dependencies into a [Carthage.checkout][] folder, then build each one.
-1. Commit the `Cartfile.lock` file created by Carthage.
-This “pins” your dependencies, so other checkouts of your repository will use the same versions for consistency.
-1. Drag the `.framework` bundles for your dependencies into your Xcode project, and add them to all targets that depend upon them.
-1. In your targets’ “General” settings, add each framework to the “Embedded Binaries” section.
+1. On your application targets’ “General” settings tab, in the “Embedded Binaries” section, drag and drop each framework you want to use from the [Carthage.build][] folder on disk.

+Along the way, Carthage will have created some [build artifacts][Artifacts].
+The most important of these is the [Cartfile.lock][] file, which lists the versions that were actually built for each framework. **Make sure to commit your [Cartfile.lock][]**, because anyone else using the project will need that file to build the same framework versions.

-Afterwards, collaborators or users of your project only need to clone the repository and run `carthage bootstrap` to receive the same dependencies, and get started building.
+After you’ve finished the above steps and pushed your changes, other users of the project only need to fetch the repository and run `carthage bootstrap` to get started with the frameworks you’ve added.

+### Adding frameworks to unit tests or a framework

+Using Carthage for the dependencies of any arbitrary target is fairly similar to [using Carthage for an application](#adding-frameworks-to-an-application).
+The main difference lies in how the frameworks are actually set up and linked in Xcode.

+Because non-application targets are missing the “Embedded Binaries” section in their build settings, you must instead drag the [built frameworks][Carthage.build] to the “Link Binaries With Libraries” build phase.

+In rare cases, you may want to also copy each dependency into the build product (e.g., to embed dependencies within the outer framework, or make sure dependencies are present in a test bundle).
+To do this, create a new “Copy Files” build phase with the “Frameworks” destination, then add the framework reference there as well.

+### Upgrading frameworks

-Whenever you modify your `Cartfile` in the future, or whenever you want to update to newer dependencies (subject to the version restrictions listed in the `Cartfile`), you can re-run the `carthage update` command.
-For any dependencies added or removed in this way, make sure to update your project file accordingly.
+If you’ve modified your [Cartfile][], or you want to update to the newest versions of each framework (subject to the requirements you’ve specified), simply run the `carthage update` command again.

+## Supporting Carthage for your framework

+Because Carthage has no centralized package list, and no project specification format, **most frameworks should build automatically**.

+If you are a framework developer, and would like Carthage to be able to build your framework, first see if all your schemes build successfully by running `carthage build --no-skip-current`, then checking the [Carthage.build][] folder.

+If an important scheme is not built when you run that command, open Xcode and make sure that the scheme is marked as “Shared,” so Carthage can discover it.

+If you encounter build failures, try running `xcodebuild -scheme SCHEME -workspace WORKSPACE build` or `xcodebuild -scheme SCHEME -project PROJECT build` (with the actual values) and see if the same failure occurs there.
+This should hopefully yield enough information to resolve the problem.

+If, after all of the above, you’re still not able to build your framework with Carthage, please [open an issue](https://github.com/Carthage/Carthage/issues/new) and we’d be happy to help!

+## CarthageKit

+Most of the functionality of the `carthage` command line tool is actually encapsulated in a framework named CarthageKit.

+If you’re interested in using Carthage as part of another tool, or perhaps extending the functionality of Carthage, take a look at the [CarthageKit][] source code to see if the API fits your needs.

-### License
+## License

 Carthage is released under the [MIT License](LICENSE.md).

+[Artifacts]: Documentation/Artifacts.md
+[Cartfile]: Documentation/Artifacts.md#cartfile
+[Cartfile.lock]: Documentation/Artifacts.md#cartfile.lock
+[Carthage.build]: Documentation/Artifacts.md#carthage.build
+[Carthage.checkout]: Documentation/Artifacts.md#carthage.checkout
+[CarthageKit]: CarthageKit